-Moving now to the DASod-DASmic correlations, Fig.12 shows an example of the determination of $U_c$ by maximizing the variance of the OD beamformer, as discussed in section III.B.
-Figures 13 to 16 show DASod-DASmic coherences for various OD probe locations and compare them to the OD-DASmic coherences at the same reference probe location.
-For each case, the DASod is based on the convective velocity determined by maximization of its variance, Eq.
-9. In Fig. 13, the reference OD probe is located on the lip line near the nozzle exit at x/D=2.0.
-So close to the nozzle exit, the shear layer thickness is too small to cause significant bending of the rays emanating from the probe location.
+Moving now to the $\text{DAS}{\text{od}}\text{-}\text{DAS}{\text{mic}}$ correlations, Fig. 13 shows an example of the determination of U_c by maximizing the variance of the OD beamformer, as discussed in Sec.
+III.B.
+Figures 14-17 show DAS{od}-DAS{mic} coherences for various OD probe locations and compare them to the OD-DAS{mic} coherences at the same reference probe location.
+For each case, the DAS{od} is based on the convective velocity determined by maximization of the DAS{od} variance, Eq.
+(10).
+In Fig. 14, the reference OD probe is located on the lip line near the nozzle exit at x/D = 2.0.
+Near the nozzle exit, the shear layer thickness is too small to cause significant bending of the rays emanating from the probe location.
 As a result, the peaks of the coherences coincide with the probe location.
-The coherence peaks at 0.05 while the OD-DASmic coherence peaks at 0.12.
+The DAS{od}-DAS{mic} coherence peaks at 0.12 and the $\mbox{OD-DAS}{mic}$ coherence peaks at 0.05.
 Therefore, the OD beamforming enhances significantly the correlations with the microphone array.
-As the reference OD probe moves downstream along the lip line to x/D = 3.5, Fig. 14, the shear layer thickness and refraction effects become more pronounced.
+As the reference OD probe moves downstream along the lip line to x/D = 3.5, Fig. 15, the shear layer thickens and refraction effects become more pronounced.
 As a result, the coherences peak about one jet diameter upstream of the reference OD probe location.
-The DASod-DASmic coherence is again about twice as strong as the OD-DASmic coherence.
-Further downstream on the lip line, at x/D=10 (Fig. 15), the refraction effects cause significant blurring of the coherence peak, but again the enhanced coherence of DASod-DASmic can be observed.
-The doubling of the maximum coherence when the beamformed OD signal is used emphasizes the fact that the acoustic radiation in the peak noise direction is associated with turbulent structures that propagate at $U_c$ and, perhaps more importantly, are correlated over the relatively large axial separation of the OD sensors.
-This is strong evidence that the noise is dominated by coherent large scale turbulent structures.
+The DAS{od} - DAS{mic} coherence is again about twice as strong as the $OD\text{-}DAS{mic}$ coherence.
+Further downstream on the lip line, at x/D = 10 (Fig. 16), the refraction effects cause significant blurring of the coherence peak, but again the enhanced coherence of DAS{od}-DAS{mic} can be observed The doubling of the maximum coherence when the beamformed OD signal is used emphasizes the fact that the acoustic radiation in the peak noise direction is associated with turbulent structures that propagate at U_c and, perhaps more important, are correlated over the relatively large axial separation of the OD sensors.
+This is strong evidence that the noise is dominated by coherent large-scale turbulent structures.

-When the reference probe is moved to the centerline of the jet at x/D=10, Fig.16, the coherence peaks move near the nozzle exit and the coherence pattern is severely smeared.
+When the reference probe is moved to the centerline of the jet at x/D = 10, Fig. 17, the coherence peaks move near the nozzle exit and the coherence pattern is severely smeared.
 This is believed to be due to the severe distortion of the ray paths emanating from a point on the centerline of the jet.
 This is a major effect that impacts the ability to accurately image noise sources.
 It underscores the need to account for refraction effects in noise source imaging methods.
 In addition, it should be noted that when the OD probe is interrogating the jet centerline the light beam will be influenced by fluctuations at all locations across the jet.
 This reflects the integration effect of the schlieren system.

-Examination of the plots in Figs. 13-16 shows the reduction of the peak Strouhal number with axial distance, from Sr = 0.6 at x/D = 2.0 to Sr = 0.25 at x/D = 10.
-This shown in Fig. 17, where the Strouhal number peak obtained from Figs. 13-16 is shown as a function of downstream distance.
-These values are very consistent with "ridge" in the contours plot shown in Fig. 7 based on the beamformed microphone measurements alone.
+Examination of the plots in Figs. 14-17 shows the reduction of the peak Strouhal number with axial distance, from $Sr \approx 0.6$ at x/D = 2.0 to $Sr \approx 0.25$ at x/D = 10.
+This trend is consistent with the evolution of peak noise with axial distance seen in the beamformer output of Fig. 8.